sd5969/Overdrive/README.md

 * Eventually, be able to add torrents and torrent files
 * Ability to minimally configure multiple servers (may not support odd configurations)

 This small subset of features would satisfy my initial requirements.
-This app does not yet function.
+This app actually functions!

+## Features
+1. Add servers
+2. List torrents (descending by date added)
+3. Change torrent path (and move data) based on existing path options

+## Enhancements
+1. Change torrent path to new, not yet used, path
+2. Add torrents (file / magnet / URL)
+3. Sort by different criteria
+4. Filter by seeding, downloading, etc.
+5. Show torrent download status
+6. Show more torrent details in list view
+7. Fix that pesky layout issue I'm having with torrent table
+8. Dark theme?